-While the four strategic steps outlined above remain valid and further work remains to be done on them, the program moved into a new phase for its second decade of achievement.
-The additional strategic step in this is:
+While the strategic steps outlined above remain valid and further work remains to be done on them, from around 2014 the program also undertook to:

-• Linking and consolidating priorities and on-ground action into an overall framework with measurable outcomes to consolidate the ecological basis and major operational steps for the second decade of Gondwana Link.
-The focus moves to mainstreaming the vision, values and objectives, building sustainable long term operating programs and substantially achieving the vision.
+• Link and consolidate priorities and on-ground action into an overall framework with measurable outcomes to consolidate the ecological basis and prioritise major operational steps.
+The focus moves to mainstreaming the vision, building sustainable long term operations and substantially achieving the vision..

-At present, we are working to further consolidate the efforts across Gondwana Link so that by 2015 we have in place the conditions to allow the Gondwana Link Vision to be realised.
+At present, we are working to further consolidate the efforts across Gondwana Link so that we have in place the conditions for better achieving the Gondwana Link Vision2.

-The framework for this second phase is built on improvements in:
+The framework for this is built on improvements in:

-- Conservation action (implementation of strategies and measures) across Gondwana Link, primarily by the member groups and driven by the CAPs.
-Meeting objectives for the CAPs helps to achieve the operational area visions, which feed into achieving the whole of link vision. - Strategic actions (implementation of strategic actions and measures) at whole of link or cross-regional scale.
-These may be facilitated or coordinated by Gondwana Link Ltd, or by specific member groups.
-Objectives, strategies and measures are developed through this
+- Conservation action (implementation of strategies and measures) across Gondwana Link, primarily by the member groups and driven by the CAPs, which feed into achieving the whole of link vision. - Strategic actions (implementation of strategic actions and measures) at whole of link or cross-regional scale, facilitated or coordinated by Gondwana Link Ltd, or by specific member groups.
+Objectives, strategies and measures are developed through a Whole of Link plan, but additional priorities will emerge as the CAPs are implemented and reviewed and additional opportunities present themselves. - Coordinating mechanisms and processes to support evaluation and review of monitoring outcomes and progress across the differing scales and against the objectives. - Communication mechanisms and processes to support information flow, learning and 'inspiring' between all Gondwana Link Ltd member groups, with the wider interested public and with other landscape scale practitioners.